 What makes PancakeSwap one of the best crypto DEXs compared to its competitors is the depth of earning opportunities available with high rewards.
 There are two key ways to earn crypto on the platform are via farms and pools.
 At the time of writing, there is USD 4.8 billion worth of assets staked on PancakeSwap.

 However, there is an abundance of opportunities on PancakeSwap's “Farms” section for earning opportunities.
 There are hundreds of yield farms that can be accessed by PancakeSwap users.
+It is also a great place to stake CAKE via multiple methods.
 Users can deposit their tokens and provide liquidity into a pool to receive a unique LP (liquidity provider) token for that specific trading pair.
 The LP token can then be staked within a farm.
 The farms on PancakeSwap offer some of the best rates in the industry.
 There are also the occasional community farms that offer over 400% APY.

 3. dYdX- Best DEX For Advanced Trading